Women entrepreneurs in Kenya are catalysts for change

 2. Access to finance

-To break this vicious circle, CBI and its partners have embraced a new approach.
-"We now target both supply and demand," explains Renee.
+To break this vicious circle, CBI and partners have embraced a new approach.
+"The target now is on both supply and demand," explains Renee.
 "On the supply side, financial experts worked with banks to develop a clear business case for serving women-owned SMEs.
-They presented data on loan sizes, repayment rates, and growth potential.
+They provided data on loan sizes, repayment rates, and growth potential.
 On the demand side, business development experts gathered groups of women entrepreneurs with export ambitions.
 Many of them were already bank customers.
-The experts built trust, explained opportunities, and guided them in meeting the loan requirements."
+The experts explained opportunities and supported entrepreneurs in meeting the loan requirements."

 This two-sided approach is meant for women to develop stronger business plans and prepare for loans, while banks learnt to tailor their services and products to women's needs.
 With 3 banks we are testing this process.
 "This work has shown us that access to finance is not just about credit," says Renee.
-"It is about changing mindsets, building trust, and unlocking shared value."
+"It is about changing mindsets, boosting trust, and unlocking shared value."

 3. Speaking up with One Voice